Bachelor of Nursing

 Programme Features

-Highly-trained nurses with compassionate care is the focus of the BNurs curriculum.
-Students receive a broad spectrum of clinical and simulation training, as well as inter-professional and problem-based learning.
-They also develop the global vision by participating in life enrichment learning programmes beyond Hong Kong.
+Cultivating highly-trained nurses with compassionate care skills is the focus of our BNurs curriculum.
+Students will be receiving a broad spectrum of clinical and simulation training, as well as inter-professional and problem-based learning in a supportive environment.
+Meanwhile, their global vision will be developed through life enrichment learning programmes beyond Hong Kong.

 “As a competent nurse, to heal up a patient’s wound is not only by your skillful hands, but also with your empathetic heart.”